Yitzhak Isaac Halevy Rabinowitz: Biographical information

-Isaac Halevy was born in Iwieniec, Minsk Voblast (now in Belarus), near Vilna into a rabbinical family.
+Isaac Halevy was born in Iwieniec (now in Minsk Region, Belarus), near Vilna into a rabbinical family.
 He was a grandson of Mordechai Eliezer Kovno.
 After his father was killed by soldiers, he was raised by his paternal grandfather.
 At 13, he entered the Volozhin yeshiva, where he was recognized as a talmudic prodigy.
 He held a number of communal positions in his early adulthood, including gabbai of the aforementioned Volozhin Yeshiva.

 Halevy was influential in having R. Chaim Soloveichik appointed to head the yeshiva, and he hosted the latter in his own house for months at a time.
 Although Halevy is best known for his classic work Dorot Harishonim, rebutting many of the mainstream historical accounts of Jewish history, he was also most influential behind the scenes in uniting the leading rabbis of the West and of the East in forming the Agudath Israel world movement, as described by Reichel.

 Isaac Halevy died in Hamburg in 1914 from a heart attack suffered three weeks earlier.